MileHacker Logo

 Dedicated Halal or Kosher restaurants are limited.
 Some international restaurants might offer Halal options.

-Kosher options are very scarce; consider doing it yourself-catering or certified foods.
+Kosher options are very scarce; consider self-catering or certified foods.

 Online Resources